Gabriele Frangipani

 Gabriele Frangipani (born 31 December 2001) is an Italian figure skater.
-He is the 2019 Toruń Cup silver medalist, the 2020 Nebelhorn Trophy silver medalist, a five-time Italian national national medalist, and a two-time Italian national junior champion (2019, 2020).
+He is a five-time ISU Challenger Series medalist (2 gold, 3 silver) and a five-time Italian national national medalist (1 silver, 4 bronze).
+He has represented Italy at five ISU Championships, finishing as high as fourth at the 2024 European Championships.

-He has represented Italy at the European Figure Skating Championships, with his highest placement being fourth in 2024.
+On the junior level, he is a two-time Italian national junior champion (2019-20) and competed at the World Junior Championships twice.

 Personal life

 Frangipani was born on December 31, 2001, in Pisa, Italy.

 Career

 Early career

 Frangipani began figure skating in 2010.
 His first coach was Viktoria Andreeva.
 He won the bronze medal at the 2014 Italian Novice Championships.

-2015–16 season
+2015–16 season: Junior debut

 Frangipani began the season by winning novice bronze at the 2015 Lombardia Trophy.
 Making his junior international debut, he went on to finish seventh at the 2015 Denkova-Staviski Cup as well as win gold at the 2015 Merano Cup at the novice level.
 At the 2016 Italian Junior Championships, Frangipani finished eighth.
 He closed the season with a fifth-place finish at the 2016 Egna Spring Trophy on the junior level.